styler00dollar/VSGAN-tensorrt-docker/README.md

 ## Benchmarks

 Warnings:
+- Keep in mind that these benchmarks can get outdated very fast due to rapid code development and configurations.
 - The 3090 benches were done with a low powerlimit and throttled the GPU.
 - The default is ffmpeg.
 - ModifyFrame is depricated.
 Trying to use FrameEval everywhere and is used by default.